Lexsi-Labs/DLBacktrace/README.md

 ## Overview

 DL-Backtrace is a powerful explainable AI framework developed by **Lexsi Labs** for enhancing the interpretability of deep learning models.
-It provides comprehensive layer-wise relevance propagation and model tracing capabilities across various architectures and tasks, with robust execution engines optimized for both CPU and GPU environments.
+It provides comprehensive layer-wise relevance propagation and model tracing capabilities across various architectures and tasks, with robust execution optimized for both CPU and GPU environments.

 **Website**: [https://lexsi.ai/](https://lexsi.ai/)
 **Documentation**: [Full Documentation](https://lexsi-labs.github.io/DLBacktrace/)